wilbertcr/fullstack-nanodegree-vm/vagrant/catalog/Readme.md

-#Catalog App
+## Catalog App

-A one page web application displaying categories and the items of the currently selected category.
+* A one page web application displaying categories and the items of the currently selected category.
 User can add,edit and delete categories and add,edit and delete their respective items.

-Backend in flask and front end using React.js
+* Backend is a flask application
+* Front is React.js and JQuery for transmission of data.
+* The backend of this application is strongly based on the restaurant menu app project in this nano-degree.

 #Installation

 Instructions are meant to be used by a user running the vagrant machine provided in the full-stack web developer nanodegree of Udacity.
 If you don't have it, you have two options:

  1) Install vagrant at https://www.vagrantup.com/downloads.html and then get the vagrant machine here https://github.com/udacity/fullstack-nanodegree-vm.